sratgh/CarND-Capstone/README.md

 ```
 ### Committing Culture: Language, Message Style, Features, Fixes,..
 The following conventions apply to committing to the repository:
-* Committs must have a description that explains why the changes have been made.
+* Commits must have a description that explains why the changes have been made.
 * Commits are either features or fixes.
 * Commits which add new features must have a description that begin with _feat:_
 * Commits which fix something (including missing documentation) must have a description that begin with _fix:_